Born Lower Merion, PA, April 2.

 Pavane completes Points of Departure series.
 Artist-in-Residence, Pasadena City College.
 Talks at the Getty for the Degas photographic exhibition.
 Suppress the urge to be as annoying to Degas as Degas was to everyone else.

 Always the pessimist, am amazed to have made it into a new century.
-Curious to see how our "shiny new century it will view all those cutting edges of a now retro century.
+Curious to see how our "shiny new century will view all those cutting edges of a now retro century.

 Finish Visions and Revisions.
 Very Belle Epoque, starting with J.S.
 Sargent but switching to Marcel Proust at encouragement of Francis Kyle, my London dealer to be shown in the National Theatre Exhibition for Harold Pinter’s play of Proust’s great novel.